 DIRECTOR OF CHILDREN & FAMILY

 As director of Children and Family Ministry, I have the incredible opportunity to minister to our children from birth to fifth grade.
 I oversee the Nursery, children’s Sunday School classes, and Wednesday re:treat activities.
 I work with volunteers in planning Vacation Bible School, Easter egg hunts, and Christmas activities among other events.
-I am a graduate of Millsaps College with bachelor's in elementary education.
-I am married to Chris Gibbs and we have three children.
+I am a graduate of Millsaps College with a bachelor's in elementary education.
+I am married to Chris Gibbs, and we have three children.
 Parkway Hills has been my church home since 1999.
 I am blessed by this church family and the opportunities we have to serve others through this church.

 contact: Cynthia gibbs

 As your financial assistant, I assist the senior pastor and the finance committee chair with the financial operations of the church.
 I am routinely in the office Mondays; but, do not hesitate to contact me any time should you need assistance or have questions related to church finances.